 Our list of fun things to do in Mobile Alabama include gorgeous oaks, USA’s oldest Mardi Gras, cool museums, fun outdoor adventures, remarkable restaurants, and much more.
 And did you know that Mobile is the real home of Mardi Gras?
 More about that later.

 15 Fun Things to Do in Mobile Alabama on a US Gulf Coast Getaway

 Mobile Alabama is the largest US Gulf Coast city between New Orleans and St Petersburg, Florida.
 In the year 1702, Mobile served as the first capital of France’s New World colony, La Louisiane.
 Today, Mobile is the capital of the area called LA (Lower Alabama) by residents and locals and the gateway to the exciting Eastern Shore.

-Here is a custom Mobile AL map featuring the places mentioned in this article.
+This custom Mobile AL map features places mentioned in this article.

 1. USS Alabama Battleship Memorial Park